MahsaVarsh/MahsaVarsh.github.io/_pages/teaching.md

 - PhD thesis: Formal Methods for Safety Reliability and Explainability of Reinforcement Learning, IT University of Copenhagen, Nov 2021-present (Co-supervised) Student: Mohsen Ghaffari
+- PhD thesis: Automatic Program Repair for Linux, IT University of Copenhagen, Feb 2019-present (Co-supervised) Student: Alfredo Cruz

+-Master Thesis: Efficient discrete reinforcement learning,IT University of Copenhagen.
+2023-presentStudent: Cong Chen- Master Thesis: Efficient Test Case Selection and Prioritization using Reinforcement Learning: Shure Example, IT University of Copenhagen.
+2023-presentStudent: Simon Bejerholm Villadsen- Master Thesis: Finding Resource Manipulation Bugs on the Example of the Linux Kernel, IT University of Copenhagen.
+2023-presentStudent: Fabio Domenico Luigi Voermans, Christian Cornelis Van Rossen- Master Thesis: Modeling and Testing Swarm Robotics, IT University of Copenhagen, IT University of Copenhagen.
+2023-presentStudent: Szymon Adam Galecki
+- Master Thesis: Probtest: A Method for Effective Testing of Probabilistic Programs, IT University of Copenhagen.
+2023 (Co-supervised)Students: Katrine Christensen
-- PhD thesis: Automatic Program Repair for Linux, IT University of Copenhagen, Feb 2019-present (Co-supervised) Student: Alfredo Cruz -Master thesis: Efficient Regression Testing in Continuous Integration Pipelines.
-An Industrial Case Study, IT University of Copenhagen, Sep 2021-June 2022 (Supervisor) Student: Diego Joshua Martínez Pineda
+-Master thesis: Efficient Regression Testing in Continuous Integration Pipelines.
+An Industrial Case Study, IT University of Copenhagen, 2022 (Supervisor) Student: Diego Joshua Martínez Pineda
 - Master thesis: Finding Resource Manipulation Bugs with Monitor Automata on the Example of the Linux Kernel, IT University of Copenhagen, Jan 2020-now (Co-supervised) Student: Anders Fischer-Nielsen
--Bachelor Thesis: Enhancing Automatic Bug Finding using Symbolic Execution.
-IT University of Copenhagen, Feb 2022-present.
-(Supervisor) Student: Esben Brøndum Højris
 - Bachelor Thesis: Embedded System Design for Autonomous Drones.
 (As a part of 2018 Student CPS Challenge.)
 Halmstad University, 2018.
 Students: Emil Johansson, Patrick Karlsson
 - Master Thesis: Generating Test Adapters for ModelJunit.
 Halmstad University, 2017.
 (Co-supervised)
 Student: Ardalan Hashemi Aghdam
+- Bachelor Thesis: Comparative study of partitioning techniques in reinforcement learning.
+IT University of Copenhagen.
+2023-presentStudents: Sebastian Alexander Borch Andersen,Nicklas Koch Rasmussen
 - Bachelor Thesis: On Efficiency and Effectiveness of Model-based Test Case Generation Techniques by Applying the HSI Method: An Experimental Research.
 Gothenburg University, 2016.
 (Co-supervised)
 Students: Mahsa Abbasian, Sali El Masr